tomatillodesign/custom-gutenberg-blocks/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Add new Roadmap section to plugin

 = 1.0.1 =
 * Test for automatic update feature

 = 1.0 =
 * Combine all blocks and test for working status

+== Roadmap / ToDo's ==

+* Fix Button Grid to accept theme default color for buttons, optional color override only